 Topping the bill alongside them are indie-electro giants Metronomy.
 Following rave reviews for their latest studio album Metronomy Forever, the electropop pioneers will take to the main stage on Saturday to deliver a wonky nu-disco set chock full of dancefloor masterpieces and crowd pleasers.

 The final music headliner is legendary dance duo Groove Armada, whose career spans over 20 years of chart-topping hits like Superstylin and I See You Baby.
-They’ll launch proceedings on Friday night with a festival opener like no other.

 Elsewhere on the line-up are electronic legends 808 State, deep house specialists Crazy P, A Guy Called Gerald, Oh My God!
 It’s The Church, Liz Lawrence, Dry Cleaning, Los Bitchos, Just Mustard, Julia Bardo, Black Futures, Mark Radcliffe’s UNE, Porridge Radio, Intergalactic The Republic of Kongo, Plastic Mermaids, Lazarus Kane, Holodrum, Sinead O’Brien, Ttrruuces, The Goa Express, Otis Mensah, Robin Richards, The Starlight Magic Hour and Indian Queens.